alihuss1017/KantoDex/README.md

 🚀 Check out the deployed app here:
 [**🔗 Pokémon Classifier (Streamlit Cloud)**](https://kantodex-classifier.streamlit.app/)

-> Upload an image of a Gen 1 Pokémon and the model will predict its name, show its sprite and stats, and even play its cry!
+> Upload an image of a Gen 1 Pokémon and the model will predict which Pokémon it is.

 ---

 ## 📦 Overview

 This project uses **transfer learning** with a ResNet-18 model to classify Pokémon from uploaded images.
-After training and fine-tuning, the model is integrated into an interactive **Streamlit** app that:
+After training and fine-tuning, the model is integrated into a **React + FastAPI** web app that

 - Predicts the Pokémon species from an uploaded image
-- Displays its animated sprite
-- Plays its cry sound
-- Shows its base stats
+- Displays its base stats from the Pokedex.

 ---